orwek/jbib/README.md

 # Limitations of JBIB

 If you are a big university library where exact editions of a particular book is important.
 JBIB is not for you!
 The primary audience for JBIB is small to medium size public, community, and school libraries.
 (So the 80-90% of libraries that don't care about specific editions, their patrons just care about the title and author.)
+That being said, if you would like to extend JBIB so that it contains the additional fields you need, go for it!
+You have my blessing!

 # Plan for Implementation
 1. Create tools to transfer bibliographic records to and from JBIB and MARC